MEET OUR NATIONAL OPERATIONS TEAM

 NATIONAL PRESIDENT

-Sonny serves as the National President of APAPA leading the organization’s national strategy to advance civic engagement, leadership development, and public policy impact within the AAPI community.
+Sonny Mehrtash serves as the National President of APAPA, where he leads the organization’s national strategy to advance civic engagement, leadership development, and policy impact within the Asian American and Pacific Islander (AAPI) community.
+Under his leadership, APAPA is scaling its programs, expanding its national presence, and building deeper partnerships across sectors.

 NATIONAL CHIEF EXECUTIVE OFFICER